U.S. marks hushed Memorial Day holiday as virus deaths near 100,000

-NEW YORK (Reuters) - Americans paid a mostly low-key tribute to those who died serving in the U.S. Armed Forces on Monday, with many Memorial Day events canceled due to the coronavirus outbreak that has killed nearly 100,000 people in the United States alone.
+NEW YORK, May 25 (Reuters) - Americans paid a mostly low-key tribute to those who died serving in the U.S. Armed Forces on Monday, with many Memorial Day events canceled due to the coronavirus outbreak that has killed nearly 100,000 people in the United States alone.

 In some places, scaled-down ceremonies were broadcast over the internet.
 But the virus overshadowed the national holiday, which is normally a time of flag-waving parades and events to commemorate fallen soldiers.